StarManTheGamer/poly-newdocs/docs/objects/scripting/Script.md

 :polytoria-Script: Script runs Lua scripts on the server.
 Any code that should be kept on the server (such as Datastores) should be kept in a script.

+Some classes and functions are only callable through a ScriptInstance.
+You may find a server-exclusive warning with them in the Documentation.

 {{ inherits("BaseScript") }}